shivanshdave/2020-432/classes/class04/README.md

 1. There will be a Minute Paper after Class 4.
 Details to come.
 2. We'll actually start today's class with Slide 55 from Class 3.
+3. Our department (PQHS) is working through the process of ensuring that all students in 432 have ID access to the Robbins and Wood buildings on weekdays.
+Further bulletins as events warrant.

 More later.